It’s become a common myth that the Abarth engine requires an uprated actuator to make good power – this simply isn’t true.

 So how are people getting more power with one fitted?

-Well, that’s an easy one – they fit it wrongly.
+Well, that’s an easy one – it is fit incorrectly.

 Forge supply springs for different applications.
 You can easily jam a spring in there that refuses to move the wastegate till it’s making 1.4BAR of boost.
 With that installed, your ECU asks the engine for 0.5 bar of boost, and the turbo does whatever it wants as it physically can’t open till 1.4BAR.
 The ECU then goes full panic and shuts down into limp mode to prevent itself from catastrophic failure.
 Either that or it pulls back all the ignition timing to try and get control of the engine.